APT37/kumono/README.md

 ## Support

-Support is provided via the Discord linked in the repository description.
+Support is provided via the Matrix room linked in the repository description.

 *Please do not open issues when you are merely seeking support.
 Your issues will be closed without comment and you may be banned from opening issues altogether.*